smartsentryai/SentryAPI/README.md

 * The intent is to send alerts on "Alert", and not send alerts and show the reason as Occupied when the state field returns "Occupied".

 ***
+#### Sample Registration Request:
+The Registration request will be extended to include the Person and Vehicle detection features.
+This API will create a new Sentry ID (Site ID) if the attribute is not present.
+This for handling the new customer onboarding.
+If it exists, it will update the feature options and send the result back accordingly.

+    {
+        'body': {
+            'partner_identifier': <Same as before>,
+            'company_name': <Same as before>
+            'Site_Id' : <Sentry ID/Site ID, if it already exists.
+If not, not needed to send this attribute>
+            'person' : true  # Can be true or false 'vehicle' : true # Can be true or false
+        }
+    }

+***
+#### Sample Registration Response:
+Will keep the response format same as before, to keep it compatible with old Blue Iris.
+Code: 200
+{
+    Sentry_Id: ‘ABCDEFGH-P’
+}

+***
 ##### Sample POST Request: